 To export the image, click File -> Export -> Export for Publication.

 Select the resolution and dimensions.
-Click Export and save the image in the folder you wish.
+Click Export and save the image in the folder of your choice.

-SYBR® Green I is a trademark of Thermo Fisher Scientific
+SYBR™ is a trademark of Thermo Fisher Scientific.